Harold Hyman: Teaching

+Personal life and death

+In 1946, Hyman married Ferne Handelsman, later chief reference librarian at Rice.
+The couple celebrated 65 years of marriage before her death in 2011.

+Harold Hyman died on August 6, 2023, at the age of 99.

 Honors and awards

-He has been a Ford Foundation Fellow, a Senior Fulbright Lecturer, an Organization of American Historians Lecturer, and a judge for the Pulitzer Prize and the Littleton-Griswold prize of the American Historical Association.
+Hyman was a Ford Foundation Fellow, a Senior Fulbright Lecturer, an Organization of American Historians Lecturer, and a judge for the Pulitzer Prize and the Littleton-Griswold prize of the American Historical Association.